RStainforth/oca-phd/data/runs/ocarun/oct03/README.md

-data/runs/rdt/oct03
+data/runs/ocarun/oct03
 ==========

 About
 ==========
-This directory contains the 'rdt' files for the October 2003 salt laserball scans from SNO.
-The 'rdt' files are required to be converted to the SOC file format using the 'rdt2soc' executable, see the $OCA_SNOPLUS_ROOT/scripts/rdt2soc directory.
+This directory contains the OCARun files for the October 2003 laserball scans from SNO.
+OCARun files can be found here once the original SNO RDT files in ${OCA_SNOPLUS_DATA/runs/rdt/oct03 have been converted to SOC files, and then once those SOC files have been converted to OCARun files.

-The rdt files can be downloaded from here: science1.snolab.ca:/users/rstainforth/rdt/oct03

-To download these files, run the download_oct03_rdt.sh script in this directory
+See the scripts in the following directories for further information:

+    1) ${OCA_SNOPLUS_ROOT}/scripts/rdt2soc - RDT to SOC conversion
+    2) ${OCA_SNOPLUS_ROOT}/scripts/soc2oca - SOC to OCARun conversion